12-1 PM @ Temple Beth-El (70 Orchard Ave, Providence)

 Crime in America - and Rhode Island: Lessons Learned During My Career in the Trenches

-Fredrick Reamer, Professor in the graduate program, School of Social Work, Rhode Island College
+Frederic Reamer, Professor in the graduate program, School of Social Work, Rhode Island College

 Few people experience life inside a prison.
 Even fewer are charged with the formidable responsibility of deciding whether inmates should be released.
-In his 24 years on the Rhode Island parole board, Frederick Reamer has judged the fates of thousands of inmates, deciding which are ready to reenter society and which are not.
+In his 24 years on the Rhode Island parole board, Frederic Reamer has judged the fates of thousands of inmates, deciding which are ready to reenter society and which are not.
 It is a complicated choice that balances injury to victims and their families against an offenders capacity for transformation.
 Dr. Reamer will share the many lessons he has learned about the causes of crime and reasonable responses to these crimes.

 Frederic Reamer is a professor in the graduate program, School of Social Work, Rhode Island College, since 1983.
 He received his Ph.D. from the University of Chicago (1978) and has worked in a variety of prison and mental health treatment settings.
 In addition, Dr. Reamer has conducted research on crime and professional ethics, has published 21 books and serves frequently as an expert witness in licensing board and court cases throughout the United States.